FAA Hiring Events

 General Aviation, Rotocraft

-- Commercial Pilot w/Instrument Rating
+- ATP OR Commercial Pilot and Flight Instructor w/Instrument Rating

 - Total Flight Time: 1,500 hours (if rotary, 1,000 in helicopters; 200 giving instruction; 100 w/in the past year)